 My biggest concern is that I see so many women post birth – launch back into exercise with the mentality that they must “punish” themselves to get results.
 Please don’t do this – your body needs to heal from the inside when you are postpartum.
 Seek the advice of a certifed Pre / Postnatal Trainer or Women’s Health Physio for safe and effective exercises.

 As a trainer I am often asked what exercises I do and what do I eat.
 In truth I can only say what has worked for me and the guidelines I follow to keep my healthy lifestyle.
 I never like to “prescribe” tips or workouts and say “this is the be all and end all”

 I am not an extremist when it comes to my food and I don’t do diets.
 I enjoy everything in moderation 80/20 style.
 I am a big fan of Theresa Cutter The Healthy chef and her 80/20 approach to food.
 I cook with food my family and I love to eat and that makes me feel energized.
-I enjoy what you may call a JERF (just.eat.real.food) eating plan.
+I enjoy what you may call a JERF (just.eat.real.food) eating plan and I also avoid refined sugars whenever I can.
 This is a balanced form of nutrition which focuses mainly on plant based and protein food sources that make me feel healthy and work for my body.

 Please remember ….

 Different exercise and eating tactics will work differently for every individual, however there are certainly some tips that can help you to accelerate fat loss significantly.
 Oh and if you are one of those people who is still very focused about a number on a scale, you need to understand weight loss and fat loss are two very different things, and for that reason I personally don’t own a scale.
 What I am about to provide are…

 - The earliest you should return to exercise is 6 weeks post natural birth and 8 weeks post caesarean section and episiotomy – once your doctor has cleared you.